Near Optimal Alphabet-Soundness Tradeoff PCPs: Introduction

 The composition amounts to replacing each question $U$ with a copy of our inner PCP.
 Namely, we identify between the question $U$ and the space $\mathbb{F}_q^{U}$, and then replace $U$ by a copy of the $\ell_2, \ell_1$ subspaces graph of $\mathbb{F}_q^U$.
 The answer $s_U$ is naturally identified with the linear function $f_U(x) = \langle s_U, x\rangle$, which is then encoded by the subspaces encoding via tables of assignments $T_{1,U}$ and $T_{2,U}$.

 The constraints of the composed PCP must check that: (1) side conditions: the encoded vector $s_U$ satisfies the equations of $U$, and (2) consistency: $s_U$ and $s_{U'}$ agree on $U\cap U'$.

 The first set of constraints is addressed by the folding technique, which we omit from this discussion.
 The second set of constraints is addressed by the $\ell_1$ vs $\ell_2$ subspace test, except that we have to modify it so that it works across blocks $U$ and $U'$.
-This completes the description of the composition step of the other PCP and the inner PCP, and thereby the description of our reduction.
+This completes the description of the composition step of the other PCP and the inner PCP, and thereby the description of our reduction. \paragraph{Analyzing the Composed PCP.} Traditionally, the analysis of the composed PCP relates its soundness with the soundness of the outer PCP and the soundness of the inner PCP.
+Such analysis, however, fails in our case.
+Instead, and similarly to prior works~\cite{KMS,DKKMS2}, our analysis relates the soundness of the composed PCP with the non-standard notion of soundness of the inner PCP (as discussed above) and the soundness of a modification of the (standard) outer PCP game, as presented above.
+The goal of this modification is to allow the provers to correlate their choice for the zoom-in set $Q$, and it is achieved by the additional vectors $\{\vec{u}_j\}_{j=1,\ldots,r}$ and $\{\vec{v}_j\}_{j=1,\ldots,r}$ that the verifier sends to the provers in the outer PCP game.